ap211unitech/fundfusion/README.md

 ## Smart Contracts

-The smart contracts for FundFusion are written in Solidity and handle the core logic of the platform, including campaign publishing, edit/delete them, handling withdraw & refunds and transaction management.
+The smart contracts for FundFusion are written in Solidity which handles the core logic of the platform, including campaign publishing, edit/delete them, handling withdraw, refunds and transaction management.
 The contracts are deployed on the Sepolia Testnet Ethereum network.

 ## Contributing